Mosibi/blog.mosibi.nl/_drafts/2021-10-29-cilium-bpg.md

 ```

 ### Kubernetes and Cilium
-It goes beyond the scope of this posting to explain how to install the Kubernetes nodes and the Kubernetes cluster, in this lab Red Hat 8 (minimal installation) is used as operating system for all the nodes and after that, [Kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/) is used to set-up the cluster.
+It goes beyond the scope of this blog to explain how to install the Kubernetes nodes and the Kubernetes cluster.
+For your information: in this lab Red Hat 8 (minimal installation) is used as the operating system for all the nodes and [Kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/) was subsequently used to set up the cluster.

 The Cilium [Helm chart](https://github.com/cilium/cilium/releases/tag/v1.10.5) version v1.10.5 is used to install and configure Cilium on the cluster, using these values: